protieusz/Ballz-Out/README.md

 -Plant to add extra tabs on the switch plate for more case compatibility.

--Parse and integrate the working QMK Ieneko42c source code into the Ballz Out.
-Source files are located in Temp Dump folder for this repo https://github.com/protieusz/Ballz-Out/tree/main/Temp%20Dump.
+~~-Parse and integrate the working QMK Ieneko42c source code into the Ballz Out.
+Source files are located in Temp Dump folder for this repo https://github.com/protieusz/Ballz-Out/tree/main/Temp%20Dump.~~
+Trackpad code is borrowed from Darakuneko and the only modification I did for the QMK is to replace his matrix layout with mine.
+The rest are the same.

+As for the trackball QMK code, I borrowed from aki27's code and the same thing, matrix was modded and some VIAL statements was removed or else it will not compliled.

 Working Prototype: